Lagudu-Tarun/Lagudu-Tarun/README.md

 👨‍💻: About Me :

-I am a Data Analyst from India.
+I am a Data Analyst from India , with work experience of 1.3 Years as a System Engineer.

 - :telescope: Getting insights out of data is something that I really like.

-- :zap: In my free time, I solve problems on stratascratch and read articles.
+- :zap: I love to solve problems on stratascratch, HackerRank & Datacamp and to read articles.

 - :mailbox:How to reach me: l.tarun40@gmail.com